twistingmercury/queue/readme.md

 ## Why tho?

- had a small REST API that needed some asynchronous processing, but I didn't want to overcomplicate things by introducing a message broker and a separate worker process.
+ I had a small REST API that needed some asynchronous processing, but I didn't want to overcomplicate things by introducing a message broker and a separate worker process.
 The async tasks weren't complex enough to justify the overhead of creating and deploying an entirely new component.

 To keep things simple, I came up with a solution where the API would push the tasks onto a queue and then send a signal over a channel of type struct{}.
 On the other end, a worker goroutine would be listening for these signals.
 Whenever a signal is received, the worker would dequeue an item from the queue and process it accordingly.